vivekiet22/vivekiet22/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: [![website](./img/linkedin-light.svg)](https://linkedin.com/in/codeSTACKr#gh-light-mode-only)
 - 😄 Pronouns: ...
 - ⚡ Fun fact: I love to cook.
 My signature dish is homemade Sandwich and Maggie.
+  I don't know everything about anything

 <div>